evgenyneu/SigmaSwiftStatistics/README.md

 ### Skewness A

 Returns the [skewness](https://en.wikipedia.org/wiki/Skewness) of the dataset.
-The skewness is a measure of asymmetry of a distribution around its mean.
-Symmetrical distributions have skewness close to zero.
-Distributions with longer tails to the right have positive skewness.
-Longer left tail is indicated by the negative skewness.

 **Note**: